Muse-Dev/MuseDev/README.md

 # Muse-Dev

-MuseDev delivers a DevOps-native analysis platform that helps developers find and fix their most elusive bugs.
+MuseDev delivers a DevOps-native code analysis platform that helps developers find and fix their most elusive bugs.
 MuseDev orchestrates code analysis to automatically run at each pull-request and deliver results as comments during code review.
 By integrating into developers’ existing workflow, Muse helps teams